kfrank/volunteer-coordinator-playbook/content/playbook/recognition/02-send-a-thank-you-card/index.md

 ---
-title: "Send a Thank You Card"
+title: "Send A Thank You Note"
 section: "Recognition"
 sectionPage: "2"
 page: "42"